Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

 - Brânză de burduf – A unique sheep cheese matured twice, first in wood, then in sheepskin.

 - Cașcaval – The semi-firm yellow cheese similar to very mild cheddar

 - Caș – A fresh white cheese made from sheep or cow’s milk.

-- Năsal – A special white cow’s cheese which can only be produced in Taga cave where a bacteria lives that cannot be synthesised elsewhere.
+- Năsal – A special white cow’s cheese that can only be produced in Taga cave where a bacteria lives that cannot be synthesized elsewhere.

 Borş – Traditional Soup with meat and veg or fish

 Borş is a Romanian/Moldova sour soup.
 The sourness comes from a wheat or bran fermented drink, also called Borş.
 The name may sound familiar as “borscht” is a famous Ukrainian/Russian sour beetroot soup.
 But the Romanian Borş differs from this as it is a hearty meat or fish soup.